 11. Pay Attention to Site Analytics

 The behavior of every website visitor from entry to exit helps you understand why you are selling, and more importantly, why you aren’t.

 Your website stats (or analytics) will show you what your customers are doing on your site, including which web pages they enter, the time they spend on particular pages, and the route they take to leave your site.
 Occasionally, some tools will display additional information, for instance how frequently a customer visits your site.

 It won’t cost you a penny, either.
 Google Analytics is a completely free service, allowing you to measure your traffic in more ways than you can think of.

 Here’s an example from Miracle Berry.
 You can see steady traffic up until early January when there is a huge jump.
 They looked at their data and saw that the jump came from StumbleUpon, which could be a good indicator that the social channel is worth pursuing further, either organically or via paid placement.

-If you need a hand getting a grip on the world of analytics, Simply Business offers a comprehensive Google Analytics guide, covering everything you need to know.
+If you need a hand getting started, Simply Business offers a comprehensive Google Analytics guide, covering everything you need to know.

 12. Run a Survey

 Consumer surveys are an ideal tool for obtaining honest feedback.
 Unlike your friends and family, consumers have no qualms about hurting your feelings by picking at your web design or your marketing material.